CopernicaMarketingSoftware/Documentation/PHPJS/installation.md

 Finally, you will have to install V8 manually, as its *Makefile* does not support *install*.
 This happens in two steps, the first being the copying of include files.
-Navigate to the folder where you have the V8 source, and enter v8/include.

 There are two possible locations you can copy the include files to, and both are provided below.
 For this tutorial, it does not matter which one you choose.
 Take the